-If a thread lock (e.g. Loctite®) is used for screw connections, be sure to comply with the manufacturer's specific instructions on its usage.
+Where thread lockers are used on screw connections (e.g., Loctite®), follow the instructions for use from the manufacturer.

 Parts that you want to reuse following repairs and servicing should be cleaned and checked for damage and wear.
 Change damaged or worn parts.